A parents’ guide to child support in Australia

 Going through a divorce with a child is difficult and stressful, and financial uncertainty doesn’t help.
 Whether you will be paying or receiving child support payments, we can help you come to a fair arrangement with your former partner.

-Find out how we can help you with child support and other children’s matters.
+Need some advice?
+Fill out the form below and we’ll get in touch with you.
+Alternatively, learn how we can help you with child support and other children’s matters here.

 Do you have a question about family law or relationship law?